kjelloh/clang-bcc/README.md

     >└───build
     >    │   clang-bcc.exe  // front-end to be used by cmake to engage Embarcadero bcc32, bcc32c or bcc64 "behind the scenes"

 * Place clang-bcc.exe short-cut in build folder below the cmake folder.
 * Use CMake to generate tool chain for your project using clang-bcc.exe as compiler.
 * clang-bcc will "fool" cmake into beleiving it is using a clang compiler (see "How clang-bcc tricks cmake to beleive it is using a clang compiler" below)
 * clang-bcc.exe will transform passed clang compiler options to the "behind the scene" Embarcadero Compiler
 * cmake will thus be able to use clang-bcc.exe to generate a build build environment that will call Embarcadero C++ compilers for build and link.
 * clang-bcc.exe acts as both C and C++ front-end (calling back-end actual compiler with apropriate parameters to compile or link correctly)

 ## How clang-bcc tricks cmake to beleive it is using a clang compiler

 1. When cmake as first step compiles its compiler identification c++ file (CMakeCXXCompilerId.cpp) it provides no compiler options.

   * When clang-bcc detects it is being called to compile Cmake spedial source files for compiler detection - it then calls clang to generate clang identification.
   * In this way cmake will detect that the provided cpp-file was in fact compiled with clang and this it asumes clang options to be used.

 2. Cmake will then test if clang-bcc works with actual options.

   * When clang-bcc is called with options for compilation it will call an Embarcadero C++ compiler (transforming provided options to Embarcadero Compiler options to compile)

 3. Cmake will then test if clang-bcc may be used to link the compiled binary.

   * When clang-bcc is called with options for linking it will call an Embarcadero C++ compiler (transforming provided options to Embarcadero Compiler options to link)

 #Version 0.2

-    * clang-bcc - Nearer to work as clang front-end for cmake
-    + Now act as front-end for both C and C++ compiler
+    * + Now act as front-end for both C and C++ compiler
-    + back-end call and parameter transform only for bcc32c
+    * + back-end call and parameter transform only for bcc32c
-    + Added MINGW shell test of MSYS make file generation using clang-bcc as front-end
+    * + Added MINGW shell test of MSYS make file generation using clang-bcc as front-end
-    + Added DOS whll test of Borland Make file generation using bcc32c (embarcadero design)
+    * + Added DOS whll test of Borland Make file generation using bcc32c (embarcadero design)
-    - clang-bcc fails for C-link using bcc32c (_main not found)
+    * - clang-bcc fails for C-link using bcc32c (_main not found)

 # Version 0.1

   * + First pass of using clang-bcc.exe as compiler front-end to have cmake generate an "Embarcadero" build environment
   * - No parameter adaption yet implemented.
   * - Atual build with generated environment and clang-bcc.exe as compiler/linker not yet done.

 ## Version 0.2 status for MINGW console test generating MSYS make files

   * The test is invoked with project memner mingw_test.sh in test sub-folder of build folder.

     kjell-olovhogdahl@KJELL-OLOVHA74E MINGW64 /c/Users/kjell-olovhogdahl/Documents/GitHub/clang-bcc/build/test
     $ ./mingw_test.sh